Top 10 Tips for Open Enrollment That Can Make a Big Difference

 9. Protect Yourself as a Benefit Administrator

 Don’t neglect your plan documents.
 Be sure to send the Benefit Summaries and Summary Plan Documents.
 Fines for missing a plan document requirement can be $100 a day per participant.
 If you need help producing a plan document, most administrators like The Difference Card will help clients prepare plan documents for free.
-Administrators are typically happy to help employers that are not a client.
+Benefit administrators are typically happy to help employers that are not a client.

 10. Design a multi-year benefit strategy that can last

-Employers can create rich benefit plan designs that reduce employee out-of-pocket costs while saving money on health insurance.
+Employers can create rich benefit health plan designs that reduce employee out-of-pocket costs while saving money on health insurance.
 Through adoption of The Difference Card solution, and a strategic review of the benefits, employers can reduce premiums and improve benefits for employees.
 The Difference Card can even guarantee those savings with The Difference Guarantee Solution